Summary of U.S. Sanctions on Russia

 The U.S. has also imposed comprehensive sanctions targeting “powerful Russians in Putin’s inner circle” and financial sector elites.
 Russian persons added to the SDN List include Russian President Putin, Russian Foreign Affairs Minister Lavrov, as well as their family members, members of Russia’s Security Council, various other Russian government officials and lawmakers and other individuals.
-As of September 19, 2022, 1252 entities and individuals had been included in the SDN List pursuant to EO 14024.
-An additional 66 entities had been targeted for non-SDN sanctions pursuant to EO 14024.
-In all, 1797 Russia-based entities and individuals had been targeted by OFAC as of September 19, 2022, under all available legal authorities.
+As of January 25, 2023, 1729 entities and individuals had been included in the SDN List pursuant to EO 14024.
+An additional 69 entities had been targeted for non-SDN sanctions pursuant to EO 14024.
+In all, around 2500 Russia-based entities and individuals had been targeted by OFAC as of January 25, 2023, under all available legal authorities.

 F. Other Sanctions and Actions on Russia